Nithya2900/System-dashboard-frontend/README.md

 - 🧠 OS and hardware info viewer
 - 🔄 Auto-refreshing data (optional toggle)
 - 📱 Responsive layout (works on mobile too)
-- 🎨 Styled with plain CSS (no Tailwind!)

 ## 🔧 Technologies Used